12 Impressive Movies To Learn Turkish

 7. Selvi Boylum Al Yazmalim (The Girl with the Red Scarf) — 1977

-Touted as one of the most impressive films from the Turkish cinema’s Golden Age, the movie highlights a young mother’s life struggles.
+Touted as one of the most impressive films from the Turkish cinema’s Golden Age, the movie highlights a young mother’s struggles.

 The classic drama includes some challenging vocabulary, making it difficult for a beginner to understand.